openturns/openturns/paper/paper.md

 OpenTURNS provides a wide range of multivariate probabilistic modeling
-features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), and distribution transformations: truncation, conditioning, mixture, push-forward and distribution algebra etc.
+features: more than 60 continuous and discrete distributions, including extreme value distributions, copula-based models (more than 15 copulas), and distribution transformations: truncation, conditioning, mixture, push-forward and distribution algebra, etc.
 User-defined distributions can be easily implemented and integrated natively.

-Multivariate distributions can be sampled using general sampling algorithms (Monte Carlo, LHS, and optimized LHS) and quasi–Monte Carlo low-discrepancy sequences (such as Sobol’ or Halton) for integration and model analysis.
+Multivariate distributions can be sampled using general sampling algorithms (Monte-Carlo, Latin Hypercube Sampling - LHS, and optimized LHS) and quasi–Monte Carlo low-discrepancy sequences (such as Sobol’ or Halton) for integration and model analysis.

-OpenTURNS offers modeling features for stationary and non-stationary stochastic processes (ARMA processes, Gaussian processes in arbitrary dimensions) associated with several covariance kernels (e.g., exponential, Matèrn, and squared exponential).
+OpenTURNS offers modeling features for stationary and non-stationary stochastic processes (ARMA processes, Gaussian processes in arbitrary dimensions) associated with several covariance kernels (e.g., exponential, Matérn, and squared exponential).

 The library provides extensive data analysis capabilities with dependency indicators can be computed (Pearson, Spearman correlations),